Jishnu8/Hierarchical-Transformer-for-Long-Text-Summarization/README.md

 ```

-For more details regarding how the model is evaluted, refer to (this section)
+For more details regarding how the model is evaluted, refer to [3.3 Evaluation](https://github.com/Jishnu8/Hierarchical-Transformer-for-Long-Text-Summarization#34-evaluation)

 ## 3. Method